Contemplative Arts Festival of Saskatoon

 Origami with Nathaniel Trebish

-Nathaniel Trebish (see Artists) will share the ancient art of paper folding and teach how to make a variety of origami pieces.
+Nathaniel Trebish will share the ancient art of paper folding and teach how to make a variety of origami pieces.
 For all ages, including beginners and those who have experience with origami.

 A dark green cloth labyrinth is spread on the floor at the back of a church sanctuary.
 The labyrinth lines are in rainbow colours from purple at the outer edges, blue, green, yellow, orange, and red at the centre.